indiana-university/rivet-docs/content/blog/alpha-header.md

 ## Header component preview

-Our [recent Rivet 2 alpha release](https://github.com/indiana-university/rivet-source/releases/tag/v2.0.0-alpha.4) included a first iteration of the redesigned Rivet header component.
-This new header is similar to the headers you might have seen on [iu.edu](https://iu.edu), [uits.iu.edu](https://uits.iu.edu), and [covid.iu.edu](https://covid.iu.edu).
+Last week, we published the [fourth alpha release of Rivet 2](https://github.com/indiana-university/rivet-source/releases/tag/v2.0.0-alpha.4) to GitHub.
+This alpha release includes, among other updates, our first iteration on a **redesigned Rivet header component**.
+This new header is similar to those you might have seen on the recently relaunched [iu.edu](https://iu.edu), [uits.iu.edu](https://uits.iu.edu), and [covid.iu.edu](https://covid.iu.edu) websites.

+Rivet's scope has broadened to include a wider variety of digital properties than the previous version, so our goal was to create a visually lightweight header that clearly communicated the IU brand while being usable, accessible, and flexible.

 You can see an interactive preview of the new header on [v2.rivet.iu.edu](https://v2.rivet.iu.edu/).
 This preview also contains code examples and implementation notes for development teams using the Rivet 2 alpha.